What Is It

 Various forms of skepticism play important roles in the history of philosophy.
 Do we really know there are external objects?
 That there are other minds?
 That there is a distant (or even a not-so-distant) past?
 All the evidence we have for these things seems consistent with our being in a world in which they don't exist.
 What does this tell us about life?
 About philosophy?
-Our hosts discuss one of the deepest and most fertile philosophical traditions.
+Our hosts discuss one of the deepest and most fertile philosophical traditions with John Greco from St. Louis University, editor of The Oxford Handbook of Skepticism.

 John Greco joins Ken and John in their discussion of Skepticism.
 Greco states that one of the most radical forms of skepticism is one of the most deep and fundamental kinds of skepticism.
 Greco thinks that what's interesting about skepticism is not that there are strictly philosophically skeptical people - it's the arguments that start from innocent premises and reach astounding conclusions.
 Ken asks for an example.